-Electricity Repair category 2 Notes Aspects of the electrical installation are dated.
-Fuse boxes are of an older style while sockets are mounted on skirting boards which is no longer recommended practice.
+Electricity Repair category 1 Notes The electrical installation has been upgraded in the past.
+We have assumed that all upgrading works have been carried out by an IET registered electrician and that appropriate test/safety certification is available.
 The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.
-Upgrading should be anticipated and budgeted for.
+Some further modifications may now be recommended.